Venafi/vmware-avi-connector/README.md

 > **_NOTE_**: As the response is added to the configureInstallationEndpoint request, the top-level node name must **NOT** be either "connection" or "binding".

+The response JSON document may contain any data the developer chooses.
+No validation of the data is performed as the document is simply added to the configureInstallationEndpoint request.

 ## Configuring Usage of an installed Certificate, Private Key, and Issuing Chain
 The second part of a provisioning operation is initiated after the machine connector successfully completes an installCertificateBundle operation.